Jtoosh/chess/notes.md

 I can only get 0, 50, or 100 on this phase.
 If I get a 50 on the first submit, I have 1 week to adjust, resubmit, and get up to 100.

 I need to read and understand the phase 3 spec to do phase 2 effectively.

+Here is my personal TA feedback:

+- authToken is passed to Logout, ListGames, CreateGame, and JoinGame but never used.
+Make sure to include it in my diagram.
+It may seem redundant, but I need to make clear that each of those needs to verify authentication to be performed.
+- On clearData, because UserData, GameData, and AuthData are going to be on 3 separate SQL tables, it is accurate, and better practice, to have 3 separate clear methods, and call each of those, rather than one method that tries to clear all three.

+### Phase 3 Notes